krayetor/krayetor/README.md

 Being a beginner is a strength: I share what I learn, build small projects, and grow step by step.

 **What inspires me:** empowering young people — especially Africans — with practical, creative, and accessible tech skills.
-**My vision:** become a versatile frontend developer & UX creator who builds polished, user-friendly web experiences and learning tools.
+**My vision:** become a versatile Security-focused developer, user-friendly web experiences and learning tools.
 **I enjoy working on:** portfolio websites, responsive UI components, design systems, and beginner-friendly learning resources.

 ---